Immigration Law: Still a Sham

 A man desperate to find work to feed his family is not, by nature, a criminal.
 The criminal is the man who does not want to pay a fair wage or pay the requisite taxes that a citizen or legal immigrant would require, so he seeks out undocumented aliens to do the job, knowing it to be illegal.

 And yet, we don’t want to admit that we’re the problem.
-So instead, after inviting illegals to stream over the border, we then punish them for the crime we are guilty of.
+So instead, after inviting illegals to stream over the border, we blame them for a host of problems we ourselves created, and then punish them for crimes which we are ultimately guilty of.

 The solution to the problem is simple: stop the Americans who are hiring illegals.
 If there are no jobs for illegals, the word will get out, and they’ll stop streaming over the border.
 Read over the new bill.
 Try to find anywhere that outlines penalties and punishment against those who hire illegals.
 I couldn’t find it.
 The bill focuses only on immigrants, not one bit on illegal employers.
 The bill would make it a felony to cross the border or to help someone crossing the border–but does not strengthen the penalty or enforcement against those who hire illegals.